Periodic Functions

 What is Periodic Functions in Math?

-A periodic function repeats its values at regular intervals: f(x + T) = f(x) for all x, where T > 0 is the period — the length of one complete cycle.
+A function that repeats its values at regular intervals: f(x + T) = f(x) for all x, where T is the smallest positive period.

 How Periodic Functions Connects to Other Ideas